IBM/event-automation/_eem_11.8/02-installing/05-installing-offline.md

 ## Create image mirror configuration on OpenShift platform
 {: #create-image-mirror-configuration-on-openshift-platform}

 **Note:** Only applicable when installing {{site.data.reuse.eem_name}} on the {{site.data.reuse.openshift_short}}.

-The configuration steps differ depending on your OpenShift version:

-- For OpenShift 4.14 and later, use the `ImageDigestMirrorSet` YAML file as the `ImageContentSourcePolicy` API is deprecated in OpenShift versions 4.14 and later.
-- For OpenShift 4.13 and earlier, use the `ImageContentSourcePolicy` YAML file.

-### For OpenShift 4.14 and later (using `ImageDigestMirrorSet`)
-{: #using-imagedigestmirrorset}

-**Note:** Using `ImageContentSourcePolicy` to configure repository mirroring is a deprecated feature in OpenShift 4.14 and later.
-Use `ImageDigestMirrorSet` instead for new deployments.

-**Important:** If you are upgrading from OpenShift 4.13 or earlier and already have `ImageContentSourcePolicy` resources configured, see the [post-upgrade tasks](../upgrading/#migrate-imagecontentsourcepolicy-to-imagedigestmirrorset) for migration instructions.

 1. {{site.data.reuse.openshift_cli_login}}
-1. Update the global image pull secret for your OpenShift cluster by following the steps in [OpenShift documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.21/html/images/managing-images#images-update-global-pull-secret_using-image-pull-secrets){:target="_blank"}.
+1. Update the global image pull secret for your OpenShift cluster by following the steps in [OpenShift documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.22/html/images/managing-images#images-update-global-pull-secret_using-image-pull-secrets){:target="_blank"}.
 This enables your cluster to have proper authentication credentials to pull images from your `target-registry`.
 1. Ensure that an `ImageDigestMirrorSet` YAML file is [created](#mirror-the-images) for {{site.data.reuse.eem_name}}.
 For example:

    ```yaml